FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 | 🦄 Einhorn            | +5      | -5    | +1      |
 | ☢️ Dreifaltigkeit     | WIN*    | +1    | +5      |

-*you win this game and receive all game rocks from all players (player stash excluded!).
+*you win this game and receive all game stones from all players (player stash excluded!).

 Please note:

 - It doesn't matter what prediction was made specifically.
 What matters is if the prediction was correct, wrong or if no prediction was made.
-In other words: The rocks added or removed are determined by the result rolled, not by what was predicted.
-E.g., if a 🎁 (Wunsch) is rolled, it doesn't matter if 🦄 (Einhorn) or ☢️ (Dreifaltigkeit) were predicted, both are wrong and the player must return 2 rocks to the central stash.
+In other words: The stones added or removed are determined by the result rolled, not by what was predicted.
+E.g., if a 🎁 (Wunsch) is rolled, it doesn't matter if 🦄 (Einhorn) or ☢️ (Dreifaltigkeit) were predicted, both are wrong and the player must return 2 stones to the central stash.
 - If a player forgets to make a prediction and rolls the dice or mentions the prediction too late this is dealt as a passive role.

-Remember to first take or give rocks, then put your dice back from the dice tray.
+Remember to first take or give stones, then put your dice back from the dice tray.
 With this action your turn ends and it's the next players turn.

 ### Einhorn